First Time Flying: Tips & What to Expect

 In the airports, unattended luggage will be removed – possibly by a bomb squad.
 Security is taken very seriously.

 The people there are just trying to keep everyone safe.
-They’ll most probably be helpful and understanding.

 Even if you’re selected for a random check, it’s nothing bad.
 You might get swiped by a wand or a little paper strip that detects the remains of narcotics or explosives.

 When everything is ready, your boarding will be announced and then you can form a line.
 If there is business and priority available, those will be called on first.
-Usually, families with kids get to board first, too.

 Sometimes, the boarding happens in zones – check your zone on the ticket and then wait for it to be announced.
 You’ll not be able to board before your zone, but you can board after.

-#6 When boarding, have your boarding pass and ID on your hand
+Have your boarding pass and ID ready

 Types of luggage, what you can and can’t take, how to pack, and more first time flying tips about packing.